Submission Requirements

 Getting Started [3-5 MIN]

-You can create an account with GitHub, a crypto wallet, or your email address.
-We recommend using GitHub to reach a wider audience with your project
+You can create your account with either your GitHub account, Google account, crypto wallet or email address.
+We recommend connecting your account to GitHub to share your projects with a wider audience.

 → Already have a BUIDL on DoraHacks?